uc-cdis/pelican/README.md

 * Mounts:
     * `pelican-creds-volume` - the secret from `kube-setup-pelicanjob`
     * `peregrine-creds-volume` - the secret to access sheepdog database.
+    * `indexd-creds-volume` - the secret to access indexd submissions

 ```
 {